Messina - Villa San Giovanni

 Ferries to Italy

-The Messina to Villa San Giovanni ferry route is provided by 1 operators and is available for booking all year round.
+The Messina to Villa San Giovanni ferry route is provided by 1 operator and is available for booking all year round.
 The ferry crossing from Messina to Villa San Giovanni takes approximately 20 minutes on ferries servicing this route.
-The Messina to Villa San Giovanni ferry sails in approximately 20 minutes.
+Messina to Villa San Giovanni ferry duration can range between 20 minutes and 25 minutes depending on the weather conditions.

-There are no cabins available on ferries from Messina to Villa San Giovanni.
+There are no cabins on ferries from Messina to Villa San Giovanni due to the short sailing time.

 Find cheap ferry tickets using our deal finder.
 It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Villa San Giovanni ferry.